SystemR/resource-service/README.md

 # Resource Service

-Simpler and consistent way to call back-end using ORM like API.
+Simpler and consistent way to front-end and back-end communication using ORM like API.
 Inspired by EF Core, Eloquent, TypeORM, Swagger, and JSON API spec [https://jsonapi.org](https://jsonapi.org).

 ## Install